lguilhermef/Raul/README.md

 ### Current Issue (WIP) ###

-Developing the Authentication Module (FE & BE).
+Building the data flow that allows creating a new competition calendar (FE & BE).